Groestlcoin/opencart-plugin/README.md

 ![Order States](https://github.com/atomicpay/opencart-plugin/blob/master/templates/images/step-6.png)

 Once configurated, click **Save Changes** at the bottom of the page.
-Congrats your plugin is activated and the Pay with AtomicPay option will be available during your customer checkout process.
+Congrats your extension is activated and the Pay with AtomicPay option will be available during your customer checkout process.

 ![Save Changes](https://github.com/atomicpay/opencart-plugin/blob/master/templates/images/step-5.png)

 ## Usage
 Once activated, your customers will be given the option to pay via AtomicPay which will redirect them to AtomicPay checkout UI to complete the payment.
 On your OpenCart backend, everything remains the same as how you would use other payment processors such as PayPal, etc. AtomicPay is designed to be an addtional option on top of the existing payment options which you are already offering.
-There will be no conflicts with other plugins.
+There will be no conflicts with other extensions.

 ## Troubleshooting and Debugging
-AtomicPay for OpenCart Plugin is designed with an easy-to-understand and detailed debug logging feature.
+AtomicPay for OpenCart Extension is designed with an easy-to-understand and detailed debug logging feature.
 In the event where you experience issues or bugs, please activate the Debug Log option and replicate the issue.
 Click on View Logs and you will be able to detect any events associated with [Error].
 Open an issue with your debug logs by following our [Bug Reporting Guidelines](CONTRIBUTING.md#bugs)

 ![Debug Log](https://github.com/atomicpay/opencart-plugin/blob/master/templates/images/step-7.png)

 ## Contributions & Developments
-Anyone and everyone is welcome to contribute or develop for this plugin.
-Please take a moment to review the [guidelines for contributing to AtomicPay for OpenCart Plugin](https://github.com/atomicpay/opencart-plugin/blob/master/CONTRIBUTING.md).
+Anyone and everyone is welcome to contribute or develop for this extension.
+Please take a moment to review the [guidelines for contributing to AtomicPay for OpenCart Extension](https://github.com/atomicpay/opencart-plugin/blob/master/CONTRIBUTING.md).

 - [Bug reports](CONTRIBUTING.md#bugs)
 - [Feature requests](CONTRIBUTING.md#features)